CaptainRich/Loan_Calculator/README.md

               Periodic Payment = (Loan Amount) / PV

 ## File List
 ** .gitignore** - The list of files & directories to be excluded from Git source control.
 ** Loan_Calc.py** - The file containing the entire script for the loan computations.

 ## Technologies and Imports
+datetime - used to time-stamp the output pathlib  - used for file manipulations sys      - used for try/except error processing tkinter  - used to generate and interact with the GUI